novee7/SimpleReports/README.md

 ---

-## THANK YOU
+## THANK YOU ❤️‍🩹

-Please give a star to the repository if you're using the plugin or you just like it
+Please give a 🌟 to the repository if you're using the plugin or you just like it

 ![Stars](https://img.shields.io/github/stars/novee7/SimpleReports?style=for-the-badge)